Tāmaki Makaurau And Upper Hauraki Compliance Update

 Checkpoint figures:

-A total of 58 out of 4312 vehicles were turned away at the Northern checkpoints yesterday, while 245 vehicles out of 17179 were turned around at the Southern checkpoints.
+A total of 56 out of 4305 vehicles were turned away at the Northern

+checkpoints yesterday, while 189 vehicles out of 17,951 were turned around at

 Content Sourced from scoop.co.nz